inspirezonetech/JobSearchWebScraping/.github/pull_request_template.md

 - [ ] I've read the CONTRIBUTING.md
 - [ ] I was assigned to this issue
+- [ ] My code is formatted using required linting
 - [ ] I've run my code locally and checked it works